brandondube/prysm/docs/source/user_guide/interferograms.rst

 >>> interf.crop()

 The two dimensional Power Spectral Density (PSD) may be computed.
 The data may not contain NaNs, and piston tip and tilt should be removed prior.
-A 2D welch window is used, so there is no need for concern about zero values creating a discontinuity at the edge of circular or other nonrectangular apertures.
+A 2D Welch window is used, so there is no need for concern about zero values creating a discontinuity at the edge of circular or other nonrectangular apertures.

 >>> interf.crop().remove_piston_tiptilt_power().fill()
 >>> ux, uy, psd = interf.psd()